ezchung/sharebb-backend/conceptuals.md

+TODO:

+- Fix route for username link, button for editing user info
+- Clean up HTML (image sizing)
+- Search function
+- Include upload in "Add Location"
+- Include route to show all users
+- Include route to delete user
+- Add page to show location details (html, route)

 1. Booking
    Create table/model for booking
-    Connect booking with users & locations
+   Click image on homepage to go to location ID (show details) and be able to book location Connect booking with users & locations

-2. Home
-    Show all locations

-3. Get the url from AWS
+2. Get the url from AWS
    and place image url into database